Visualizing 2D model data#

 plot contourf 2d

 To have a continuous colormap instead of discrete colors per level pass a the equally named argument.
 In this case this helps to increase the level of detail of the negative displacements due to the bilinear colormap.
+You are also able to access the vector component via a string of the data with the appended suffix.

-fig = ot.plot.contourf(mesh, ot.variables.displacement[1], continuous_cmap=True)
+fig = ot.plot.contourf(mesh, "displacement_y", continuous_cmap=True)

 plot contourf 2d